The Shining (film): Photography

-The Shining had a prolonged and arduous production period, often with very long workdays.
+The Shining had a very prolonged and arduous production period, often with very long workdays.
 Principal photography took over a year to complete, due to Kubrick's highly methodical nature.
-Actress Shelley Duvall did not get along with Kubrick, frequently arguing with him on set about lines in the script, her acting techniques and numerous other things.
-Duvall eventually became so overwhelmed by the stress of her role that she became physically ill for months.
-At one point, she was under so much stress that her hair began to fall out.
-The shooting script was being changed constantly, sometimes several times a day, adding more stress.
-Nicholson eventually became so frustrated with the ever-changing script that he would throw away the copies that the production team had given him to memorize, knowing that it was going to change anyway.
-He learned most of his lines just minutes before filming them.
+Actress Shelley Duvall frequently argued with Kubrick on set about lines in the script and her acting techniques.
 Nicholson was living in London with his then-girlfriend Anjelica Huston and her younger sister, Allegra, who testified to his long shooting days.
-Joe Turkel stated in a 2014 interview that they rehearsed the "bar scene" for six weeks and that the shoot day lasted from 9a.m. to 10:30p.m., with Turkel recollecting that his clothes were soaked in perspiration by the end of the day's shoot.
-He also added that it was his favorite scene in the film.
+Joe Turkel stated in a 2014 interview that they rehearsed the "bar scene" for six weeks and that the shoot day lasted from 9 a.m. to 10:30 p.m., with Turkel recollecting that his clothes were soaked in perspiration by the end of the day's shoot.
+He also described it as his favorite scene in the film.

 For the final Gold Room sequence, Kubrick instructed the extras (via megaphone) not to talk, "but to mime conversation to each other.
 Kubrick knew from years of scrutinizing thousands of films that extras could often mime their business by nodding and using large gestures that look fake.
 He told them to act naturally to give the scene a chilling sense of time-tripping realism as Jack walks from the seventies into the roaring twenties".